Master SMS Opt-In & SMS Opt-Out + How to Get Consent to Receive Text Messages

 - What is SMS opt-in?
 What does opt mean in texting?

-- Opt-in vs. opt-out + Help (with examples)
+- Opt-in vs. opt-out + help (with examples)

-- Why opt-in, opt-out, and consent matters
+- Why opt-in, opt-out, and consent matter

 - 5 types of SMS opt-ins (with examples)

-- 3 steps to get and maintain compliance with SMS opt-ins
+- 4 steps to get and maintain compliance with SMS opt-ins

 - 33 SMS opt-in examples + consent to receive text messages template